; Date: Fri Dec 17 2021

 Tags: Self Hosting

 Self-hosting is about hosting Internet services on your computers, controlled by you.
-This is different from just to just Use the Cloud by signing up for services like Dropbox, Github, Travis, or other 3rd party controlled services.
-Many people just use the cloud that way, because it's easy to just sign up, provide a credit card number, and get on with business.
-For each of those commercial services there are equivalent open source alternatives you can host on your own hardware.
-Self-hosting purposely takes a different route, and in this article we'll go over some reasons why.
+This is different from just Using the Cloud by signing up for services like Dropbox, Github, Travis, or other 3rd party controlled services.
+Instead of taking the easy path, just using cloud services, self-hosters have control over their data, and enjoy lower costs.
+For most commercial services there are equivalent open source alternatives you can host on your own hardware.

 What Self Hosting means practically is to install a web application on your own computer (or rented virtual server) that has similar functionality to a 3rd party web service.
 The goal is avoiding service fees, keeping your data private, or otherwise maintaining control over your fate.